 GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 I call myself a writer.
-I mean that’s what I’d like to believe I am for reasons more than one – a) I no longer have a full-time job that I can tell people of when they ask me what do I do, b) because I have been diligently writing this blog and c) I’ve just published my first poetry book called Roads- A Journey with Verses.
-I have no reason to believe I’m delirious.
+I mean that’s what I’d like to believe I am for reasons more than one – a) I no longer have a full-time job that I can tell people of when they ask me what do I do, b) because I have been diligently writing a blog since 2016 and c) I’ve just published my first poetry book called Roads- A Journey with Verses, in a year of me leaving my job.
+With these reasons, I have no reason to believe I’m delirious.

 However, if the conditions for calling one a ‘writer’ is a good understanding of spoken English, a good vocabulary and ability to understand what one reads, then I’m in choppy waters.